 Wyoming to lose only Planned Parenthood clinic

-The only Planned Parenthood in the state of Wyoming is closing down this summer.
-The Casper location confirmed Tuesday it will close July 21 after more than 40 years of operation because of financial reasons.
+Planned Parenthood's Casper location confirmed Tuesday it will close this summer after more than 40 years of operation because of financial reasons.
+The Casper location, which opened in 1975, serves around 500 patients per year, the Casper Star-Tribune reported .

 Comments